9 Female-Focused Organizations to Join

 Follow on Facebook for event announcements

-WHAT: The newest in the group, Her.HQ is launching in January 2018 and promises to promote the “betterment of women through intentional community and shared experiences,” according to Founder and CEO Cassi Oesterling.
+WHAT: The newest in the group, Her.HQ launched in January and promotes the “betterment of women through intentional community and shared experiences,” according to Founder and CEO Cassi Oesterling.
 She names Her.Hq as the the first female-targeted community and pop-up workspace in the DFW area when it officially opens.

 Cassi noticed that women were becoming more interconnected through digital platforms like social media, but failing to meet others at a smaller, localized level.
 This organization will hopefully create a space where women can meet and support each other as they grow personally and professionally!